Bystroushaak/attribute_wrapper/README.rst

 Installation
 ------------
-The code is hosted at PYPI, and you can easily install it using the following command:
+The code is hosted at `PYPI <https://pypi.python.org/pypi/attribute_wrapper>`_, and you can easily install it using the following command:

 .. code-block:: bash